Morning mist lingers on a vineyard near Forestville

 Catch a live performance at a local pub or one of the area’s top venues, including: the world-renowned concert hall at Green Music Center on the Sonoma State University campus; headliners’ favorite North Bay venue, Wells Fargo Center for the Arts; and the Transcendence Theatre Company’s award-winning Broadway Under the Stars at Jack London State Park.

 Only in Sonoma

 The Charles M. Schulz Museum celebrates all things Charlie Brown and the Peanuts gang.
 Visit to learn more about the amazing artist and storyteller in this comprehensive facility.

 Safari West is an African-style adventure in the heart of wine country.
 Explore the Sonoma Serengeti alongside romping herds of exotic wildlife or relax in a luxury safari tent under the gaze of a graceful giraffe.

 Fast and furious action at Sonoma Raceway’s road course includes NASCAR, IndyCar and motorcycle racing.
 Those wanting to experience racing on a more personal level can suit up and jump in a real race car at a driving school at the track.

-Sonoma County offers air service at the airport named after Peanuts cartoonist Charles M. Schulz (STS).
-Direct flights are offered daily to and from Los Angeles and San Diego, both in California, in addition to Portland, Oregon, and Seattle, Washington.
-Sonoma is less than a two-hour drive from the San Francisco, Oakland and Sacramento international airports.
+Sonoma County offers direct air service at the Charles M. Schulz – Sonoma County Airport (STS).
+Direct flights from Los Angeles, Orange County and San Diego, California; Portland, Oregon; and Seattle, Washington, are offered daily on Alaska Airlines.
+American Airlines also offers direct flights from Phoenix, Arizona.
+Sonoma County is less than a two-hour drive from the San Francisco, Oakland and Sacramento international airports.

 Six percent of all the wine produced in California comes from Sonoma County.